fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

     time** allows you to see all the ZIP codes that had furniture sales in the fourth quarter of 2019.

 Congratulations!
 You have now created a dashboard that allows you to carry out interactive analysis!

-As an analyst for the Superstore chain, your visualizations allowed you to explore and analyze the data.
-The dashboard you created can be shared with members of management, and it can be used as a tool to help them see and understand the data to make better decisions.
-When a manager selects the furniture department, it immediately becomes obvious that there are locations where sales are quite high, but the profit is actually very low.
-This may lead to decisions such as a change in marketing or a new sales focus for that location.
-Most likely, this will require additional analysis to determine the best course of action.
-In this case, Tableau will empower you to continue the cycle of discovery, analysis, and storytelling.

 Summary